Stratified Area Estimation (SAE) – Analysis#

 For projects completed in CEO-SEPAL: map_code

 For projects completed in CEO: Use map_code if you have a column in your reference data.
-If you use map_edited_class you must make sure that capitalization.
+If you use map_edited_class you must make sure that capitalization is correct.

 For projects completed in CEO-SEPAL, use map_code.